beSnake: A routing algorithm for scalable spin-qubit architectures: The beSnake routing algorithm

 \subsection{Optional functionalities}

 beSnake has two optimization settings that can potentially improve the performance of both the routed circuit and the speed of the algorithm itself.

-\begin{itemize} \item \textbf{SWAP replacement:} beSnake can become more noise-aware by replacing a sequence of shuttles facilitating a step within the shortest path by a SWAP operation, for example, those inserted in Figure \ref{fig:thirdexamplec}.
-It will do so when the accumulated fidelity of those shuttles exceeds that of the SWAP, particularly in that location. \item \textbf{Shortest-path optimizations:} As described in the previous sections, beSnake will assess multiple shortest paths and heuristically pick one that will most likely produce the least amount of gate and depth overhead.
-However, this ability is by far the most time-consuming task of beSnake as the build-in \texttt{all\_shortest\_paths()} function of Networkx, and subsequently, the "filtration" of all paths is iterated several times.
+\begin{itemize} \item \textbf{SWAP replacement:} beSnake can become even more noise-aware by replacing a sequence of shuttles facilitating a step within the shortest path by a SWAP operation.
+One example is the sequence of shuttles inserted in Fig. \ref{fig:thirdexamplec}.
+It will do so when the accumulated fidelity of those shuttles exceeds that of the SWAP, particularly in these locations.

+\item \textbf{Shortest-path optimizations:} As described before, beSnake will assess multiple shortest paths and heuristically pick one that will most likely produce the least amount of gate and depth overhead.
+However, this ability is by far the most time-consuming task of beSnake as the discovery of all shortest paths, and subsequently, their filtration is iterated several times.
 To mitigate that, there is an option to place a time limit on the discovery of the shortest paths, thus substantially reducing the time this process takes.
-Additionally, there is an option to take a single shortest path by utilizing the \texttt{Networkx.shortest\_path()} function.
-Later in Section \ref{time limit}, we will test these options and determine the ratio between the increased overhead and reduced routing time.
+Additionally, there is an option to take a single shortest path, which significantly speeds up the process.
+Later in Section \ref{time limit}, we will deliberately test these options and determine the routing time benefits at the expense of increased circuit overhead.

 \end{itemize}